Hawai‘i Teacher Licensure Programs

 Affiliate Graduate Faculty

-Degree Offered: MEd in educational foundations, PhD in educational foundations
+Degree Offered: MEd in educational foundations, PhD in education with track in educational foundations

 The Academic Program

 Graduates with the MEd degree are expected to be able to analyze alternatives in educational thought, policy and practice related to the social and ethical problems faced by schools and other educational agencies at the state, national and international levels.
-Teachers who receive the Department's MEd are prepared to become leaders in their schools and districts.
-Graduates with the PhD are expected to exert professional leadership in the field of education and deal with those aspects and problems in society that need to be taken into account in advancing educational thought, policy development and practice, especially where these concern the social role of the school and other educational agencies.
+Graduates with the PhD are expected to exert professional expertise in the field of education and deal with those aspects and problems in society that need to be taken into account in advancing educational thought, policy development and practice, especially where these concern the social role of the school and other educational agencies.

 Master of Education in Educational Foundations

-The department offers programs of graduate study leading to a MEd in educational foundations with concentrations in history of education, philosophy of education, social/cultural foundations of education, or comparative/international education.
+The department offers programs of graduate study leading to a MEd in educational foundations, informed by history of education, philosophy of education, social/cultural foundations of education, and/or comparative/international education.